DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 }
 ~~~

-In the void loop is assigned to the 4 variables RGT, LFT, BEH, FWD, the 4 values of the buttons's inputs and then checked which variables is equal to high which means that the corresponding button is pressed.
+In the void loop are assigned to the 4 variables RGT, LFT, BEH, FWD the 4 values of the buttons's inputs and then checked which variables is equal to high which means that the corresponding button is pressed.

 On the basis of the pressed button is publish on the topic /turtle1/cmd_vel a different linear and angular velocity.